-Where an employee considers they have been treated unfairly or unreasonably in any matter related to their employment, he or she has access to review, grievance or dispute resolution processes to seek to resolve the issue.
+Where an employee considers they have been treated unfairly or unreasonably in any matter related to their employment, they have access to review, grievance or dispute resolution processes to seek to resolve the issue.

 It is expected that the parties associated with a grievance will first use an informal process to seek to resolve a matter before a formal process is used.
 An employee may request a review of action with an external body.